katydid/katydid/README.md

 ## Possible Futures

+  * Capturing (like Regular Expression Capturing, but for trees)
+  * Investigate viability of usage as a type system.
   * Language Agnostic Test set
-  * Capturing (like Regular Expression Capturing, but for trees)
   * More serialization formats: CapnProto?, Bson, Yaml, Toml ...
   * Remove all dependencies from core Katydid repository and move all other extra functionality into richer feature set repositories that extend the core of Katydid.